ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

              8. "camera\_timeout\_value\_ms": 1000000,
           5. The first file deals with the local file from the libcamera build, and the second one is the for libcamera that is installed with the O/S.  We will set both, just in case.
        2. Get the latest imx296\_noir.json into /usr/share/libcamera/ipa/rpi/pisp
+    2. Go to the directory called ImageProcessing in whatever directory path you will be using to compile.
+E.g.,
-    2. cd $PITRAC\_ROOT/ImageProcessing
+       1. cd $PITRAC\_ROOT/ImageProcessing
-    3. Edit the meson.build file and ensure that the following line is NOT commented out if compiling on a Pi 4 (and IS commented out if compiling on a Pi 5):
-       1. add\_global\_arguments('-DPITRAC\_COMPILING\_ON\_PI\_4', language : 'cpp')
+    3. meson setup build
+       1. **~~NOTE \- (Pi4-Specific)~~** ~~\- If compiling on a Pi 4, add the following build flag:~~
+          1. ~~meson setup build \-Denable\_compile\_on\_pi4=true~~
-       2. TBD \- This requirement should go away once we have the latest rpicam-app code integrated into the system.
+       2. ~~TBD \- This requirement should go away once we have the latest rpicam-app code integrated into the system.~~
-    4. meson setup build \-Denable\_recompile\_closed\_source=false
-       1. If there are any missing libraries, ensure that the pre-requisites were all successfully build and installed and that any corresponding pkgconfig files were created correctly.
+       3. If there are any missing libraries, ensure that the pre-requisites were all successfully built and installed and that any corresponding pkgconfig files were created correctly per the steps above.
-    5. ninja \-C build       (add \-j 2 if compiling in 4GB or less)
+    4. ninja \-C build       (add \-j 2 if compiling in 4GB or less)
-    6. If the build completes successfully, try a quick sanity check to ensure that any shared libraries are correctly linked at that the PiTrac application can at least run:
+    5. If the build completes successfully, try a quick sanity check to ensure that any shared libraries are correctly linked at that the PiTrac application can at least run:
        1. build/pitrac\_lm –help
        2. The app should return the available command-line options